Reasons Music Therapy Helps with Substance Abuse

 By Stonewater Recovery · 2 minute read

-When it comes to substance use treatment, there are a range of methods treatment specialists may use.
-Some of these are evidence-based, which means that experts in substance use treatment have studied them extensively.
+When it comes to substance use treatment, there is a range of methods treatment specialists may use.
+Some of these are evidence-based, meaning substance use treatment experts have studied them extensively.
 Others are holistic.
-These treatments are useful in substance use treatment for the entire person: mind, body, and soul.
-One exceptional holistic treatment option is music therapy.
-There are many benefits of music therapy for teens and adolescents who struggle with substance use.
-To learn more, contact Stonewater Adolescent Recovery Center today.
+These treatments are helpful in substance use treatment for a person's mind, body, and soul.
+One excellent holistic treatment option is music therapy.
+Music therapy offers advantages to teens and adolescents who struggle with substance use.
+At Stonewater Adolescent Recovery Center, we provide our music therapy program because we know how music can impact recovery.
+To learn more, contact Stonewater Adolescent Recovery Center today at 662.373.2828.

 - Dialectical behavior therapy (DBT)